hoiekim/inbox/README.md

    ```
 2. Setup environment variables in `.env` file
    ```
-   DOMAIN=...        // Domain name to use when sending mails.
+   DOMAIN=                  // Domain name to use when sending mails.
+   REACT_APP_DOMAIN=        // Domain name to display in front UI

-   SECRET=...        // Value to encode session data.
-Any value works ADMIN_PW=...      // Password that will be used to login to Inbox ELASTIC=...       // Password for elasticsearch that you saved in previous step ES_HOST=...       // The ip address of the computer you installed Elasticsearch.
-Default is http://127.0.0.1:9200 SENDGRID_KEY=...  // API key that is issued by sendgrid and supposed to be used when sending email requests
+   SECRET=                  // Value to encode session data.
+Any value works ADMIN_PW=                // Password that will be used to login to Inbox

+   ELASTIC_USERNAME=        // Elasticsearch credentials
+   ELASTIC_PASSWORD=        // Elasticsearch credentials
+   ELASTIC_HOST=            // Elasticsearch credentials
+   ELASTIC_INDEX=           // Elasticsearch credentials

+   SENDGRID_KEY=            // API key that is issued by sendgrid and supposed to be used when sending email requests
    ```

 ### Setup Sendgrid